 - 1. Log on to the first node server as a dedicated cluster domain account user (DIVAClusterAdmin). - 2.
 Select Start, Administrative Tools, and then Failover Cluster Management Console. - 3.
 In the Management area (in the middle of the screen), click Create a Cluster.
 This will start the Create a Cluster Wizard. - 4.
-When the wizard opens, click Next. - Enter the FQDN (Fully Qualified Domain Name) of the first Cluster Node Server in the Enter server name field and click Add. - 6.
-Enter the FQDN of the second Cluster Node Server in the Enter server name field and click Add. - 7.
-Click Next. - 8.
-When the Validation Warning dialog box is displayed, leave the default (Yes) selected to run the validation tests and click Next. - 9.
-When the first screen of the Validate Configuration Wizard is displayed click Next.
+When the wizard opens, click Next. - 5.
+Enter the FQDN (Fully Qualified Domain Name) of the first Cluster Node Server in the Enter server name field and click Add.

+- 6. Enter the FQDN of the second Cluster Node Server in the Enter server name field and click Add. - 7.
+Click Next.